-There are two different types of condoms, male condoms which are worn on the penis, and female condoms which are worn inside the vagina.
+There are two different types of condoms, condoms which are worn on the penis, and condoms which are worn inside the vagina.

 Condoms are made from a very thin latex, synthetic nitrile, polyisoprene or polyurethane, and can be used for vaginal, oral and anal sex.

-For men, the size and fit of condoms are important so that they are comfortable and don't break or slip off.
+The size and fit of condoms on a penis is important so that they are comfortable and don't break or slip off.

 Condoms are the only option that prevents pregnancy and STIs.

 - Easy to obtain - often free through clinics or condom schemes

 - Available without the need to see a doctor, nurse or healthcare professional

 - Protection against most STIs

 - Gives men and women control over whether and when to have a baby

 - Sex is easier to clean up after